wireapp/wire-server/integration/README.md

-1. Run `make cr` to build the whole project and start all services OR run `make cr package=galley` to build galley and start all services OR run `./services/run-services` to just start all services without rebuilding 2.`TEST_INCLUDE=testFederationDomain make devtest` to start a ghcid session that re-runs the test after each succesful build of the test suite
+1. Run `make cr` to build the whole project and start all services OR run `make cr package=galley` to build galley and start all services OR run `./services/run-services` to just start all services without rebuilding 2.`TEST_INCLUDE=testFederationDomain make devtest` to start a ghcid session that re-runs the test after each successful build of the test suite

 Original design guidelines / goals: